ismail9k/vue3-carousel/docs/api/methods.md

 Update `slideWidth` value based on `itemsToShow` and the current carousel width

-## updateBreakpointsConfigs()
+## updateBreakpointsConfig()

-Update the current carousel configs based on `breakpoints` settings and screen width
+Update the current carousel config based on `breakpoints` settings and screen width

 ## updateSlidesData()